chrisl8/ArloBot/README.md

 And also jump on the [Parallax Forums](http://forums.parallax.com/ "Parallax Forums") and start searching and asking questions!

 There is no one complete source on how to do this, but we will all help you out.
-Ask questions in the [Parallax Forums](http://forums.parallax.com/ "Parallax Forums"), on [GitHub](https://github.com/chrisl8/ArloBot/issues "Create an Issue"), and on my [blog](http://ekpyroticfrood.net/ "My Blog").
+Ask questions in the [Parallax Forums](http://forums.parallax.com/ "Parallax Forums"), on [GitHub](https://github.com/chrisl8/ArloBot/issues "Create an Issue"), on the [ROS for Arlobot Google Group](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!forum/ros-for-arlobot "ROS for Arlobot"), and on my [blog](http://ekpyroticfrood.net/ "My Blog").
 We will write more documentation as we answer questions, and I hope you will also write instructions when you do your build!

 Once your robot is built, you can use this package.